-Red copper leaves were drifting down from the sky, encircling the path in the woods we made for ourselves.
-The air was cool enough to see puffs of air when either of us spoke; I left my jacket in your car because I had fooled myself into believing autumn wasn’t quite over yet – the sun was shining over our heads, after all, and the day had that warm appealing glow to it, reflected in the fading color of reds and yellows dangling from the ends of tree branches like Christmas ornaments.
-The woods, at first glance, appeared a glorious fall wonderland, but very quickly upon our walk did I feel its brisk embrace tickle my shoulders, the shivers sending goosebumps to the surface of my fragile skin.
-I almost asked you if we could turn around and go back so I could get my jacket out of your car.
+Red copper leaves drifted down from the sky, encircling the path in the woods we made for ourselves.
+We could see puffs of air when we spoke.
+I left my jacket in your car because I had fooled myself into believing autumn wasn’t quite over yet – the sun was shining over our heads, after all, and the day had an appealing glow to it – but the air was cool.

 But I didn’t want to be that girl, and in the big scheme of things it seemed a trifle matter.
-We walked on in silence -- past the trees that were shedding beautiful colors, the snap of twigs underneath our shoes the only sound filling up empty space.
-The narrow pathway ahead of us forked in two -- one path continuing in the same direction, one leading to a little alcove bordering the edge of the pond.
-A bench meant for two sat unoccupied by the water, as if awaiting the arrival of two stray wanderers, inviting them a place to rest and stay a while.
-Unsure whether you wanted to continue down the path a little longer, I lingered behind a few paces, waiting for you to decide which direction was more appealing.
+We walked on in silence – past the trees that were shedding beautiful colors, the snap of twigs underneath our shoes the only sound filling empty space.
+The narrow pathway ahead of us came to a fork – one path continuing forward, the other leading to a little alcove bordering the edge of the pond.
+A bench meant for two sat unoccupied by the water, as if awaiting the arrival of two stray wanderers, inviting them to rest a while.
+I lingered behind a few paces, waiting for you to decide which direction was more appealing.
 Your blue eyes met mine briefly, and in that millisecond I heard you whisper an unspoken question – Where do you want to go?
-I couldn’t make up my mind either, so I shrugged, forcing the initiative on you.
-After a moment’s hesitation, you took a few steps forward and I assumed we’d be continuing our walk down the narrow pathway, when suddenly you veered right and disappeared into the hidden alcove.
+I couldn’t make up my mind so I shrugged, forcing the initiative on you.
+After a moment’s hesitation, you took a few steps forward.
+I assumed we’d continue our walk down the narrow pathway, when suddenly you veered right and disappeared into the hidden alcove.

-The view from the bench had its own sort of breathtaking beauty, one that could be admired without having to comment on how the afternoon glimmer of sunlight made the pond water appear frosted over, or how the leaves fell down in perfect symphony, floating like lily pads right underneath our feet.
+The view from the bench had its own sort of breathtaking beauty, one that could be admired without having to comment.
+The afternoon glimmer of sunlight made the pond water appear frosted over, the leaves fell in perfect symphony, floating like lily pads beneath our feet.
 How can nature be so majestic?
 I thought.
 How does every aspect of this woods – the trees, the water, the light – work together so simplistically to paint such a pretty picture?
-A quick glance at you and I could tell you felt the same way, were wondering the same things.
+I could tell you felt the same way, were wondering the same things.

-But a part of me resisted the idea of letting go, believed in the hope that we could remain a constant even if the world around us was constantly changing.
+But a part of me resisted the idea of letting go, believed in the hope that we could remain a constant even if the world around us was incessantly changing.
 An urge to look into your blue eyes and see the emotions written there overcame me as a strong gust of wind blew in across the pond, making the trees shake violently like a clustered group of frightened children.
-Then the sky opened up and gave way to gray clouds that released a massive downfall of rain in a fury.
-Without a word, you got up from the bench, throwing the hood of your sweatshirt over your face as you exited the alcove and tried to shelter yourself from the rain.
+Then the sky opened and gave way to gray clouds that released a massive fury of rain.
+Without a word, you got up from the bench, throwing the hood of your sweatshirt over your face as you exited the alcove to shelter yourself from the rain.
 You glanced back once, to make sure I was coming, and then started jogging down the slippery path.

 And all I could think, as I watched the woods transform from red to brown in a matter of minutes, was that I wished I never left my jacket in your car.